elementary/store/.github/ISSUE_TEMPLATE/bug_report.md

 ## Platform Information
 <!--
-* The browswer name, version, and operating system you're accessing the store from -->
+* The browser name, version, and operating system you're accessing the store from -->